kamui/nanoc-deploy/README.md

     gem install nanoc-deploy

-and then in your nanoc project, put this in lib/default.rb:
+and then in your nanoc project, put this in Rakefile:

     require 'nanoc-deploy/tasks'